-The recommendation for performance critical client-side components is to communicate directly with the third party solution to avoid latency.
+The recommendation for performance critical client-side components is to communicate directly with the third-party solution to avoid latency.

-We recommend using Adobe I/O Runtime for the integration layer.
+Adobe recommends using Adobe I/O Runtime for the integration layer.
 It is included in the CIF add-on for third parties.
 As it works with a microservice-like approach, it is suited well to integrate easily multiple solutions.

 The reference implementation is a great starting point to build the integration to your commerce solution.
 Although it supports GraphQL, it can also be integrated with any other type of API such as REST.

-This integration layer is not required if a third party layer is available (such as Mulesoft) or the integration gets built on top of the third party solution.
+This integration layer is not required if a third-party layer is available (such as Mulesoft) or the integration gets built on top of the third-party solution.

 Connectors provide a good starting for projects.
 They come with a commerce solution-specific connection and default API mapping.
 These connectors are built by third parties and not maintained by Adobe.
 Contact the respective partner for information.

 While connectors help projects to accelerate the commerce integration, they are not plug-n-play.
 Enterprise commerce solutions are heavily customized and require a custom integration.
 Good knowledge of the commerce platform, Adobe Commerce GraphQL schemas, and Adobe I/O Runtime is required.